Download This Sample

 - In February 1778, General Washington sent Brigadier General Anthony Wayne to New Jersey to gather supplies for the men.
 The supply provided by the Congress later that year was not enough to keep the men going.

-- On the 23rd, Baron Friedrich Wilhelm von Steuben, a former one-time member of the Prussian General Staff arrived in the camp.
-He was recruited by Benjamin Franklin to aid the American troops.
+- On the 23rd, Baron Friedrich Wilhelm von Steuben, a former one-time member of the Prussian General Staff, arrived in the camp.
+He was recruited by Benjamin Franklin for the American troops.
 Drills were conducted under the aid of Major General Nathanael Greene and Lieutenant Colonel Alexander Hamilton to improve the army’s training program and sanitation of the camp.

 - The army faced several diseases like typhoid, dysentery, and influenza.
-About two-thirds of the soldiers were killed and were only contained through rigid sanitation and surgeons in camp.
+About two-thirds of the soldiers (about 2,000 men) were killed and were only contained through rigid sanitation and surgeons in camp.

 - This led to the departure of the British troops from Philadelphia.
-The celebration includes grand parade, the firing of cannons and muskets as well as cheers all over the camp.
+The celebration included a grand parade, the firing of cannons and muskets as well as cheers all over the camp.

 - On June 19, General Washington left the Valley Forge to New Jersey via Delaware.